SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md

 ![data organization representation](./images/organization.jpg)

 #### Organization Components
-Most organizations consist of two main component, these components if used differently will form a specific type of organization (data structure).
-These component are  `Node` and `Pointer`.
+Most organizations consist of two main components, these components if used differently will form a specific type of organization (data structure).
+These components are  `Node` and `Pointer`.

 ![node and pointer](./images/node-and-pointer.jpg)